creativecreatorormaybenot/clock/README.md

 * Make repository public.

+* Create issue for the shadow issue caused by the slide and `CompositedClock._transformedPaint` .

-  + Make clock available on web via GitHub pages.
+* Make clock available on web via GitHub pages.

-    - Watch "Designing for the Web with Flutter" from Flutter Interact for this.
+  + Watch "Designing for the Web with Flutter" from Flutter Interact for this.

 * Write article about the creation process of the submission on Flutter Community.